ListBox — Smart UI JavaScript API

 "auto"

-<smart-list-box vertical-scroll-bar-visibility='hidden'></smart-list-box>
+<smart-list-box vertical-scroll-bar-visibility="hidden"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let verticalScrollBarVisibility = listbox.verticalScrollBarVisibility;
+const verticalScrollBarVisibility = el.verticalScrollBarVisibility;

 Specifies whether virtualization is enabled for the ListBox.
 When virtualization is enabled, the ListBox renders only the visible items in the UI, instead of generating UI elements for every item in the collection.
 This significantly improves performance and reduces memory usage, especially when working with large data sets (e.g., displaying one million items).
 Virtualization ensures smooth scrolling and responsiveness, even with a vast number of items in the ListBox.